open-sauced/intro/CONTRIBUTING.md

    - Replace "Intro" with the title of your new section.
    - Replace "/01-intro.md" with the relative path to the Markdown file of your new section.

-3. **Submitting Your Contribution**:
+3. **Submitting your contribution**:

    Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution.
 This typically involves creating a pull request.

-4. **Review and Feedback**: Be prepared to receive feedback from project maintainers or collaborators.
+4. **Review and feedback**:

+   Be prepared to receive feedback from project maintainers or collaborators.
 Review and address any comments or suggestions to refine your contribution.

+5. **Documentation completion**:

-5. **Documentation Completion**: After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.
+   After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.

 ## Using Markdown for Intro to Open Source Course